 Start Detangling From Ends to Roots

 You can use your homemade detangling spray immediately after finishing step four.
 After cleansing (if it's a wash day) and conditioning, section your hair into three to five sections (depending on hair thickness) to ensure effective application and maximum absorption.
 Depending on how dry your hair is, give each section of hair two-to-three spritzes from your spray bottle, then work through knots with a wide tooth comb or paddle brush.

-Generally, it's wise to use your detangling spray after each wash day (or whenever it gets wet), although dry and damaged hair can typically tolerate more frequent use due to its higher porosity (meaning it loses moisture faster).
+Generally, it's wise to use your detangling spray after each wash day (or whenever it gets wet), although dry and damaged hair may tolerate more frequent use.

-Ditch your terry cloth towel: Terry cloth towels might feel relatively soft to the touch, but they contain fibers that are rough enough to cause damage to the hair cuticle (like splitting) and can even prevent the cuticle from closing—which contributes to tangles and frizz.
+To keep your newly untangled hair tangle-free, ditch the terry cloth towel.
+They might feel soft to the touch, but they are still likely rough enough to cause damage to the hair cuticle (like splitting), tangles, and frizz.
 "When hair is wet, it stretches and swells," says Cox.
 "The swelling pushes the cuticles open and is what causes hair tangling.
 The upraised cuticles of each hair strand snag on one another, causing hair to get tangled."
 For gentle, rapid water removal, we love the Aquis Lisse Luxe Hair Turban.

 Use a brush specifically made for detangling: If you’re in need of a trusted detangling tool that can get the job done, the Tangle Teezer Thick & Curly Detangling Hairbrush, The Wet Brush Comb Detangler, and Harry Josh Pro Tools Detangling Brush are just a few accessories that have top reviews.

 American Academy of Dermatology Association.
 Do you have hair loss or hair shedding?